chaplinjs/chaplin-boilerplate-plain/README.md

 coffee --bare --output js/ coffee/
 ```

+An alternative version of the source, written in plain javascript, can be found
+in the `plainjs/` directory.
+This may serve as a reference for developers who wish
+to use Chaplin without adding CoffeeScript to thier build-chain.

-This repository also contains a copy of the Chaplin library in `js/vendor/chaplin.js`.
+This repository also contains a copy of the Chaplin library in `vendor/chaplin.js`.

 ## Architectural Documentation